dogweather/forkful/content/en/elm/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in Elm means fetching the current calendar date from the system.
-We do this to timestamp events, schedule tasks, or track durations.

 ## How to:
 Elm handles dates with the `Time` module.
 You'll get the current time as a POSIX timestamp, then convert to a date.